urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 ## Example usage

-Consider the following queries which have been requested in other parts of your application:
+Consider the following queries, which have been requested in other parts of your application:

 ```graphql
 # Query 1